Master AI at Work · Free Framework Guide

 ❌ Without R·C·T·F·C

-I hope this email finds you well.
-I wanted to follow up on my previous email regarding our services.
-Please let me know if you have any questions or would like to discuss further.
+Output:Dear [Client Name], I hope this email finds you well.
+I wanted to follow up on my previous email.
+Please let me know if you have any questions.
+Looking forward to hearing from you.
+Best regards.

 ✓ With R·C·T·F·C